AlbaXIII/sinking-ships/README.md

 Most of the paremeters for the game loop are declared in the main function and then passed into the main game loop - including map size, max column and row size, attempted attacks, arrays managing occupied cells/attempts and the win threshold.

 When creating this project, the primary focus in my initial development time was to make sure that the innate functionality of all its constituent parts operate in a satisfactory manner.
-In the process of doing so, in its earliest incarnations, there was a lot of repeated code across the three map sizes that needed to be condensed.
+In the process of doing so, in its earliest incarnations, there was a lot of repeated code across the three map sizes that needed to be condensed, but the submitted project has more of a streamlined codebase.

 ## **Future features**